bufbuild/protovalidate-go/README.md

 )
 ```

-Lazy mode requires usage of a mutex to keep the validator thread-safe, which
+Lazy mode uses a copy on write cache stategy to reduce the required locking.
-results in about 50% of CPU time spent obtaining a read lock.
-While [performance](#performance)
+While [performance](#performance) is sub-microsecond, the overhead can be
-is sub-microsecond, the mutex overhead can be further reduced by disabling lazy
+further reduced by disabling lazy mode with the `WithDisableLazy` option.
-mode with the `WithDisableLazy` option.
-Note that all expected messages must be
+Note that all expected messages must be provided during initialization of the
-provided during initialization of the validator:
+validator:

 ```go
 validator, err := protovalidate.New(